-Equal Employment Opportunity Policy -
+Equal Employment Opportunity Policy

 Akron General is committed to the principle of equal employment opportunity for all employees and to providing employees with a non-discriminatory employment environment, workforce diversity and inclusion and these commitments are included in Akron General's policies and practices.
 Akron General administers all terms and conditions of employment, including but not limited to recruitment, employment, promotion, transfer, training, benefits, and wages without regard to race, color, religion, sex, sexual orientation, gender identity, genetic information, national origin, ancestry, handicap, age, pregnancy, marital status, disability, military status, veteran or Vietnam Era Veteran status.
-Akron General will not tolerate discrimination or harassment based on any of these characteristics.
-Akron General Medical Center complies with all federal, state and local laws, rules and regulations in the area of non-discrimination in employment, and is committed to a program of equal opportunity, which is consistent with the goals, mission, and values of our organization.
+Akron General Medical Center complies with all federal regulations, and is committed to a program of equal opportunity, which is consistent with the goals, mission, and values of our organization.
+Further, it is our policy to promote these principles to our vendors, contractors, and others doing business with Akron General.

-Human Resources Policy 3.08 (Equal Employment Opportunity and Workforce Diversity & Inclusion) is available in Human Resources for review, upon request, or online on the Akron General Medical Center Intranet listed under HR Policy 3.08.
+Human Resources Policy 1.16 (Equal Employment Opportunity and Workforce Diversity & Inclusion) is available in Human Resources for review, upon request, or online on the Akron General Medical Center Intranet listed under HR Policy 1.16.